Skip to content

 Why we curate by criteria, not commercial relationship

-The 11 châteaux on this page meet a published threshold for full sole use, on-site sleeping, a verified catering arrangement, and English-speaking coordination.
+The châteaux in this guide meet a published threshold for full sole use, on-site sleeping, a verified catering arrangement, and English-speaking coordination.
 The order reflects operational detail and regional variety.
 Editorial selection rather than commercial ranking is what makes this a curated guide rather than a directory.

 Ready to shortlist your Dordogne château?